jpmgoodman/java-graph-analysis/README.md

 * Determine number of edges
 * Determine the total degree of the graph
 * Determine the max degree of the graph

+Note that several test input adjacency matrices are located in the test_input_graphs directory.
+There, you will find several popular graphs.